DanielBandarica02/SOC-HomeLab/docs/phase6-detection-rules.md

 - Suspicious child processes from user-opened documents
 - Outbound connections initiated by Office processes

 For this reason, Rules 4 and 5 are mapped to **both** Execution (T1059) and Initial Access (T1566), as they represent the detection point where a phishing attack becomes visible to the SOC.
-Phase 7 simulates this attack chain by delivering malicious Office documents directly to the Windows 11 workstation and validating that these rules trigger as expected.

 ---